-- Select SEAR/SAUTÉ, when it's hot, melt 2 tbsp of butter.
+- Select SEAR/SAUTÉ, when it's hot, melt 2 tablespoon of butter.
 Add onion and cook just until tender.
 Add ½ cup of white wine, ½ cup of broth, and herbs (rosemary sprig, thyme sprig, sage leaves).
 Press "Keep Warm".

 - Place the trivet (or Cook & Crisp™ Basket Ninja Foodi) to the pressure cooker, then add turkey, skin side up.

 - Brush the turkey skin with canola oil or spray with cooking spray.
 Season with salt and pepper.

 - Instant Pot Users: Place the turkey breast on the mid oven shelf and broil for about 2 minutes or more or until the skin is crispy.
 Be sure to keep an eye on it to prevent burning.
 Ninja Foodi: Close crisping lid.
 Select AIR CRISP, set temperature to 400°F, and set time to 8 minutes.
 Select START/STOP to begin.
 Cook until the desired level of crispness is reached, adding up to 10 additional minutes.